An Individual Voluntary Arrangement (IVA) is a formal agreement to help you repay your debts.

-In this short guide we take a look at the benefits and drawbacks of IVAs and explain how you can get one.
+In this short guide we take a look at the benefits and drawbacks of an individual voluntary arrangement and explain how you can get one so you never have to wonder 'what is an IVA' again.

 IVAs are arranged for you by an insolvency practitioner.
-Your insolvency practitioner will help you understand the IVA process and manage your IVA for you.
+Your insolvency practitioner will offer you IVA advice and manage your IVA for you.

-An IVA may be right for you if:
+An individual voluntary arrangement may be right for you if:

 Before you decide if an IVA is right for you, think about the benefits and drawbacks.